CDCgov/prime-reportstream/prime-router/docs/design/proposals/0023-condition-to-code-mapping/0023-condition-to-code-mapping.md

 1.)
 Must be able to filter out observations that represent reportable conditions or information that is unwanted by STLTs. <br>
 2.)
 Must be able to be expressed with fhirpath in condition filter. <br>

 We only want to send observations to STLTs that match reportable conditions for their jurisdiction.
-These reportable conditions are usually published on the jurisdiction's website and can be represented with condition codes or member IOD values found in the observation-mapping table.
+These reportable conditions are usually published on the jurisdiction's website and can be represented with condition codes or member OID values found in the observation-mapping table.
 These condition codes and member OID values will exist on the fhir bundles in the new condition code extension created as part of this work.
 These condition codes will get added to the bundles prior by the new fhir bundle helper function created as part of this work.
-In order to eliminate unwanted observations we can utilize fhirpath in the condition filter to list out which condition codes or member IOD values present in the new condition code extension should qualify to send to the jurisdiction.
+In order to eliminate unwanted observations we can utilize fhirpath in the condition filter to list out which condition codes or member OID values present in the new condition code extension should qualify to send to the jurisdiction.

 Example condition logic of filtering using condition codes:
 ```yaml